 Think you have what it takes to be a successful HR Coordinator?
 Consider the following traits below:

 High Extraversion (B) drive – Similar to a Recruiter, the HR Coordinator’s focus is making connections with people.
 It is human resources, after all!
-You’re poised and tactful, and have an engaging, empathetic communication style.
-Highly extraverted people are naturally warm and enthusiastic toward others.
+You’re poised and tactful and have an engaging, empathetic communication style.
+Highly extroverted people are naturally warm and enthusiastic toward others.

 Low to mid Formality (D) drive – Tasks, goals, and desired results can quickly change.
 HR coordinators require the ability to understand, quickly react, and adapt to a dynamic work environment.
 Because of this, attention to detail is a crucial skill.

 Different HR Positions Require Different Personality Types

 Stivers leverages PI Behavioral Assessments when hiring to indicate the best fit for HR roles.
 These assessments go beyond a resume and paint a bigger picture of the candidate’s total package.

 HR Coordinators in particular need high Dominance and Extraversion because they are self-driven, collaborative, and interact with people all day long.
 Lower Patience and Formality drives indicate being multi-tasking, highly adaptable, detail-oriented, and comfortable with changing priorities – something all HR teams experience daily.